Toolbox for Job Seekers

 Benefits of CalJOBSSM include:

-- Create and upload multiple versions of their résumé tailored to specific jobs or career paths.
+- Create and upload multiple versions of your résumé tailored to specific jobs or career paths.

-- Receive notifications of new job openings via text messages and/or e-mail.
+- Notifications of new job openings via text messages and/or e-mail.

 Career Exploration Tools

 California Occupational Guides are long-recognized resources designed to assist individuals in making career decisions.
 Each guide includes local and/or statewide information about training, current wages and job prospects, skills requirements, and day-to-day tasks.

 mySkills myFuture helps laid-off workers and other job seekers explore new occupations, identify occupations with skills and knowledge similar to their current or previous jobs, review matches, learn about local training programs, and apply for jobs.

 The Military Occupation Code to Standard Occupational Classification crosswalk helps returning service men and women find civilian occupations that have similar skills requirements.

 My Next Move